-Under the direction and supervision of Director of Care and Clinical Managers, the Occupational Therapist will be responsible for assessment, care planning, rehab intervention and evaluation of outcomes for residents and the planning and implementation of rehabilitation programs, ensuring they are in accordance with Wing Kei’s Person and Family Centered Care framework and are aligned with our Vision, Mission and Core Values.
+Under the direction and supervision of Director of Care and Clinical Manager, the Occupational Therapist will be responsible for assessment, care planning, rehab intervention and evaluation of outcomes for residents and the planning and implementation of rehabilitation programs, ensuring they are in accordance with Wing Kei’s Person and Family Centered Care framework and are aligned with our Vision, Mission and Core Values.
 The Occupational therapist will work in the interdisciplinary team improve or maintain residents’ full potential of functioning in activities of daily living.

 • Demonstrate, promote and advocate the Wing Kei vision, mission and core values

 • Conduct therapeutic assessment, treatment goals/plans and regular care plan review for residents to remove barriers that prevents residents from participating in meaningful activities of daily living and to maximize independence and participation